 This Agreement shall be binding upon all parties, their successors, administrators, executors, and assigns.
 It is agreed that in the event the Company sells, leases, transfers or assigns the Mondelez Global, LLC.
 Portland Oregon Bakery, the Company will require the purchasers, as a condition of sale and part of the sale agreement, to assume and be bound by this Collective Bargaining Agreement.
-Additionally, the purchasers must, as a condition of sale, be required to recognize the International Association of Machinist and Aerospace Workers District Lodge No. 63 as the bargaining representative for the employees within the existing unit.
+Additionally, the purchasers must, as a condition of sale, be required to recognize the International Association of Machinist and Aerospace Workers District Lodge No. 63 and the International Brotherhood of Electrical Workers, Local 48, as the bargaining representatives for the employees within the existing units, respectively.

-ARTICLE XXII - UNIFORMS
+ARTICLE XXII - UNIFORMS AND SAFETY SHOES